Old Summer Palace: Aftermath

 Following the sacking of the Old Summer Palace, the Qing imperial court relocated to the Forbidden City.

 In 1873, the teenage Tongzhi Emperor attempted to rebuild the Old Summer Palace, on the pretext of turning it into a place of retirement for his two former regents, the empress dowagers Ci'an and Cixi.
 However, the imperial court lacked the financial resources to rebuild the palace, and at the urging of the court, the emperor finally agreed to stop the project in 1874.
 During the 1880s, an adjacent imperial gardens, the Gardens of Clear Ripples (the present-day Summer Palace) was restored for the use of Empress Dowager Cixi as a new summer resort, albeit on a smaller scale.

 A few Chinese-style buildings in the outlying Elegant Spring Garden also survived the fire.
 Some of these buildings were restored by the Tongzhi Emperor before the project was abandoned.
-In 1900, many of the buildings that had survived or had been restored were burnt for good by the forces of the Eight-Nation Alliance.
+In 1900, many of the buildings that had survived or had been restored were burnt by the forces of the Eight-Nation Alliance.

 Most of the site was left abandoned and used by local farmers as agricultural land.
 Only in the 1980s was the site reclaimed by the government and turned into a historical site.
-The Yuanmingyuan Artists Colony became famous for germinating a new wave of painters such as Fang Lijun and musicians such as Fa Zi on the site before it was shut down by the government and many artists relocated to the Songzhuang area outside of Beijing.
+The Yuanmingyuan Artists Colony became famous for germinating a new wave of painters such as Fang Lijun and musicians such as Fa Zi on the site before it was shut down by the government and many artists relocated to the Songzhuang area outside of Beijing, where they started the Songzhuang art colony.
 Debates in the 1990s arose regarding restoration and development issues and a more recent environmental controversy brought a new political life to the park as it became a symbol of China's "national wound".

 In the present day, the ruins of the European-style palaces are the most prominent building remnants on the site.
 This has misled some visitors to believe wrongly that the Old Summer Palace was made up only of European-style buildings.